 5.3 In the event of inclement weather, the Organisers reserve the right to delay the commencement of the race.

-5.4 Should the inclement weather persist after delay, the Organisers reserve the right to change the race distance, race format or cancel the race without any refund of registration fees.
+5.4 Should the inclement weather persist after a delay, the Organisers reserve the right to change the race distance, race format or cancel the race without any refund of registration fees.

 5.5 Petrol Generators: